 These easy-to-make chocolate coconut brownies are made of three layers: fudgy brownies, crunchy coconut filling, and a thick layer of chocolate ganache.
 With an option to make them gluten free, these brownies look and taste incredible!

 If you think these brownies look delicious, just wait until you try them!
 The recipe comes from my talented friend’s blog oogio.net, and consists of three layers of goodness: fudgy brownies, crunchy coconut layer, and a thick layer of smooth chocolate ganache.
+They taste like Mounds Bars or Almond Joys if you make them gluten free with almond flour, too.
 My family went crazy for them, and luckily I kept a slice for myself (as I always do), because they were gone in minutes.

 How to make chocolate coconut brownies